-The next event where Prime members should be able to make some massive savings is the Black Friday sales at the end of November.
-For Black Friday 2018, Amazon gave Prime members an exclusive 30-minute early access period to all Lightning Deals, which meant that Prime members were able to snap up the bargains before everyone else.
-The same thing is likely to happen this year.
+Many of those 2019 Prime Day savings were matched on Amazon during the Black Friday 2019 sale period when Prime members were able to make more massive savings.
+For Black Friday 2018 and 2019, Amazon gave Prime members an exclusive 30-minute early access period to all Lightning Deals, which meant that Prime members were able to snap up the bargains before everyone else.
+We'd expect the same thing to happen this year.

 What is Amazon Prime?